wjzhengsh/hyper-protect-dbaas-for-mongodb/backup.md

 ---

-{:external: target="_blank" .external}
 {:shortdesc: .shortdesc}
+{:codeblock: .codeblock}
+{:important: .important}
+{:screen: .screen}
+{:codeblock: .codeblock}
+{:tip: .tip}
 {:pre: .pre}
-{:tip: .tip}
+{:note: .note}
+{:external: target="_blank" .external}

 # Backing up and restoring your databases using {{site.data.keyword.cos_full_notm}}
 {: #backup_mongodb_databases}

 The {{site.data.keyword.cloud}} {{site.data.keyword.ihsdbaas_mongodb_full}} service automatically triggers a backup of your complete database once every 24 hours.
-These encrypted backups are available for the last 7 days and redundantly available on local storage in all the Availability Zones of the supported region.
+These encrypted backups are available for the last seven days and redundantly available on local storage in all availability zones of the supported regions.
 {: shortdesc}

-If you want to increase your disaster recovery capabilities and backup the data outside of the supported region, you can use [{{site.data.keyword.cos_full_notm}} service](https://cloud.ibm.com/catalog/services/cloud-object-storage){: external} to store your data in a different region by referring to the following steps.
+If you want to increase your disaster recovery capabilities by making cross-region backups, you can use [{{site.data.keyword.cos_full_notm}} service](https://cloud.ibm.com/catalog/services/cloud-object-storage){: external} to store your data in a different region by referring to the following steps.

 ## Before you begin
 {: #backup_mongodb_before_begin}

-To use the {{site.data.keyword.mongodb}} commands to complete the backup, you need to download and install {{site.data.keyword.mongodb}} on your machine first.
+To use the {{site.data.keyword.mongodb}} commands to complete the backup, you need to download and install {{site.data.keyword.mongodb}} of the version compatible with {{site.data.keyword.mongodb}} EE 3.6.4 that is supported by {{site.data.keyword.ihsdbaas_mongodb_full}}.
 For more information, see [{{site.data.keyword.mongodb}} website](https://docs.mongodb.com/manual/installation/){: external}.

-## Step1: Create a dump file for backing up the original databases
+## Step 1: Create a dump file for backing up the original databases
 {: #step1_create_dump_file_backup_mongodb}

 Use the following `mongodump` command to create a dump file that contains the databases you want to back up.